srmagura/real-cancellable-promise/CONTRIBUTING.md

 3. Run tests: `yarn test`
 4. Run ESLint: `yarn lint-all`

+# Publishing

+1. Increment version in `package.json`.
+2. (If production release) add a tag in the format `v1.0.0`.
+3. `yarn npm publish`

+TODO: Publish workflow

 ## TypeDoc

 You can build the API documentation by running `yarn typedoc`.